 Over the course of his nearly two-year-long probe, special counsel Robert Mueller and his team of prosecutors have now indicted 34 individuals and three Russian businesses on charges ranging from computer hacking to conspiracy and financial crimes.

-Those indictments have led to seven guilty pleas and four people sentenced to prison.
+Those indictments have led to seven guilty pleas and five people sentenced to prison.

 Former Trump campaign chairman Paul Manafort faced charges in two separate federal courts on a slew of financial crime charges related largely to his lobbying work in Ukraine.